hddevteam/Azure-chatGPT-demo/README.md

 - Manage AI profiles and support to Create new AI profile by using GPT-4 model in seconds 🤖!
 ![Manage AI profile](screenshot_profile_manager.png)

+- **Support for syncing conversation to other devices via Azure Table Storage 📡**
 - **Support for Azure Text-to-Speech engine 📢**
 - **Support generating image from text by using DALL-E API 🖼️**
 - **Support Speech-to-Text by using Azure Speech-to-Text engine 🎙️**